pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 What has the Georgia State Archives to do with open access?
 Everything.
 While a lot of discussion on open access centers around research papers, a big part of the equation is the [research data](/research/process/#p[DirGaf],h[DirGaf,1,2,DciDce,1]).
-Without the data, there would be no papers!
-If the data is locked up in an inaccessible archive, it sure makes it hard to access!
+Without the data, there would be no conclusions and no papers!
+If the data is locked up in an inaccessible archive, it sure makes it hard to access.
 Why does access to the data matter?
 Because without the access, we can't use it.
 And all the research that has used that data cannot be verified anymore, and future research cannot be built reliably on top of it.

 Closing the archives also sets a dangerous precedent for thoughtless legislators to follow when looking for quick and easy budget cuts.
 Some say